LonePineGames/friday-facts/_posts/2019-10-11-roads-to-prosperity.markdown

 Secondly, it was possible to accidentally create duplicate, overlapping road segments (two roads connecting the same two intersections).
 This not only looked ugly but caused further glitches.
 Now when you overlap one road with another, it upgrades or modifies that section of road instead.
 In addition, building-by-overlap corrects the direction of one-way roads and expressways, meaning you can change the direction of a long stretch of one-way road using just two clicks -- a really powerful tool.

-{% include video.html video="one-way-switch" image="one-way-switch.png"
+{% include video.html class="caption-top"
+  video="one-way-switch" image="one-way-switch.png"
   prefix="https://github.com/LonePineGames/lonepinegames.github.io/releases/download/v0.3.0/"
   description="Reversing the direction of a one-way road while upgrading it to four lanes and installing traffic lights -- all with just two clicks." %}